AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/sales-flat-order-item-table.md

 `sales_order_item`

-*  Join to `sales_order_item` to create new columns that associate details of the parent configurable or bundle SKU with the simple product.
-Note that you will need to [contact support](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-service-policies.html?lang=en) for assistance in configuring these calculations, if building in the Data Warehouse manager.
+*  Join to `sales_order_item` to create columns that associate details of the parent configurable or bundle SKU with the simple product.
+[Contact support](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-service-policies.html?lang=en) for assistance in configuring these calculations, if building in the Data Warehouse manager.
    *  Path: `sales_order_item.parent_item_id` (many) => `sales_order_item.item_id` (one)

 `store`

-*  Join to `store` table to create new columns that return details related to the Commerce store associated with the order item.
+*  Join to `store` table to create columns that return details related to the Commerce store associated with the order item.
    *  Path: `sales_order_item.store_id` (many) => `store.store_id` (one)